AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Have higher play time potential due to its ability to exploit and explore than the other three models, but tend to be risky to use.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™, especially if custom events are associated with the model's output.

 ## Regression Recommendation Systems

 * [Creating Probability-Based Recommendation Model](HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md)

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™.

 * [Creating Similarity-Based Recommendation Model](HighValueProjectTutorials/CreatingSimilarityBasedRecommendationModel.md)

   * Memory-based model.
 May eat up storage space.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™.

 * [Creating Reward-Maximization-Based Regression Recommendation Model](HighValueProjectTutorials/CreatingRewardMaximizationBasedRegressionRecommendationModel.md)

   * Limited to one recommendation at a time.

   * Have higher monetization potential due to its ability to exploit and explore than the other two models, but tend to be risky to use.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™, especially if multiple recommendations are made.

 ## Binary Recommendation Systems